 During this period, the foundation worked primarily with community-based organizations (CBOs) and non-governmental organizations that supported CBOs in a wide range of sectors: rural women’s groups, community health organizations, land claims initiatives, skills building and education, income-generating projects, physically challenged, mental health programs, capacity-building programs and food security projects.
 Throughout, the foundation’s resources have been directed to those it considers the most neglected and impoverished: those living in rural areas and informal settlements.
 To date, the foundation has supported over one hundred organizations.

-In 2005, South Coast Foundation returned to California where it continues to provide support to South Africa.
-Its current program addresses the impact of the HIV/Aids crisis on children.
-While the emphasis of its grantmaking has shifted over the past two decades, adapting to the fluid situation in South Africa, its transition to democracy and ensuing development challenges, the foundation’s mission in support of the impoverished people there has remained unchanged.
+In 2005, South Coast Foundation moved its office to California.
+Shifting its emphasis from programs that addressed the impact of the HIV/Aids crisis on children, it currently supports organizations operating in South Africa’s remote rural areas.
+Over the foundation’s history, as it adapts to the changing environment in South Africa, from the county’s celebrated transition to democracy to its ensuing development challenges, the foundation’s mission in support of the impoverished people there has remained unchanged.